 You are a girl and you belong to your husband.
 You cannot be in a domain where people consider you an eye-candy….
 No wonder your business might fail easily as employees won’t take you seriously because their head would be a girl.

 Our society has a thought process where “teaching jobs” are considered perfect for women as with such a job she can easily balance her work and family.
 Hardly women are given the exposure of career options and limited options are offered to her so that she lives within the constraints of the society.”Academic courses” are often deemed perfect for women and “Professional courses” for men.

 Considered the “sex-object”, she is often objectified, exploited and not easily trusted.

 An anxiety whether the employees would listen to her, in the same manner, they would to a male entrepreneur.

 In case working in partnership with a male, would her husband and in-laws allow me to continue with my work?

 Society is often judgmental when it comes to women and whether you talk about their dress-up or her way of carrying a discourse or her interaction with men.
 A woman is often answerable to the society.

-A lot of exercise embodied in starting an enterprise along with the official abased attitude towards them induce them to abandon their idea to start an enterprise.
+A lot of exercises embodied in starting an enterprise along with the official abased attitude towards them induce them to abandon their idea to start an enterprise.